Home

-Adjusting Entries may be classified as Prepayments, Accruals, and Estimated Items.
 Prepayments are transactions in which the company acquired an asset before its use.
-For example, Sunny Sunglasses Shop paid for one year of insurance and recorded it as Prepaid Expense, an asset, because it was purchased for the year.
-Every month Sunny will expense this item to record the portion that the company used for the month.
+For example, Sunny Sunglasses Shop paid for one year of insurance and recorded it as prepaid expense, an asset, because it was purchased for the year.
+Every month, Sunny will expense this item to record the portion that the company used for the month.

-An Accrual represents transactions that have already occurred, but were not recorded yet.
+An accrual represents transactions that have already occurred, but were not yet recorded.
 An example of an accrual is the recording of interest expense owed on a loan for the month.

 • Prepayments are transactions already recorded, but require an end of period adjustment to accurately reflect the current balance.